-It all started when came across this coffee table at a local garage sale.
+It all started when I came across this coffee table at a local garage sale.
 I have been searching for the perfect coffee table for y e a r s (yes years) and this one fit the bill.
 I’ll show you how I repurposed it and made it into a coffee table ottoman.

-It was in perfect condition, sans the glass, and I was super excited that the owner was marking the price down from $20 to $10.
-Cannot beat that!
+This coffee table was in perfect condition, sans the glass.
+And I was super excited that the owner was marking the price down from $20 to $10.
+You can absolutely not beat that!

 I painted it with Waverly Chalk Acrylic paint in white.

 This picture shows it with just one coat.

 I then lightly distressed it on the edges and sealed it with clear Polycrylic Satin.

 Note: sometimes the poly will yellow the white paint a bit, but I actually wanted it that way for this table, as I wanted it to look a bit more “aged”.

 Creating the ottoman top